 How water providers are working together to make water systems more resilient

-Consortium members have worked together for almost 25 years to increase the resiliency of the region’s water supplies.
+Consortium members have worked together for more than 25 years to increase the resiliency of the region’s water supplies.
 Figuring out how to recover from a large-scale Cascadia subduction zone earthquake shapes the scope of the Consortium’s preparedness work.
 For this, the Consortium uses the Oregon Resilience Plan as its road map.

 Water providers also support one another when faced with other, more common types of emergencies such as severe storms, wildfires, water quality issues, drought, and power outages.
 For example, providers came to one another’s aid most recently in the winter storms in early 2021 and during the September 2020 wildfires.

 Here’s a snapshot of what water providers are working on collaboratively: